markomanninen/srrd-builder/README.md

 The system features an **MCP (Model Context Protocol) server** that integrates with Claude Desktop and VS Code, providing **44 research tools** for document generation, knowledge management, and research quality assurance.
 It specializes in novel theory development for fundamental physics research, ensuring rigorous development of alternative paradigms with equal treatment to mainstream approaches.

+## ⚠️ Development Status: Beta testing phase with comprehensive functionality

-## ⚠️ Production Ready**: This project is production-ready with complete functionality and comprehensive testing.
-Core features are fully implemented with 100% test success rate
+This project is in active beta testing with complete core functionality implemented and comprehensive testing.
+All major features are functional with ongoing refinement and user feedback integration.

 ## System Requirements